 Mynd House in Barton Street was rented, adapted and refurbished.
 Miss Hickey was appointed on 1st May 1883 to the post of Headmistress of the new Girls’ Lower School, just down the road from Suffolk House.

 Miss Hickey was the first Headteacher of the newly started Girls’ Endowed School in Mynd House.
 There were 50 pupils and 3 teachers.
 Six months after the school opened there were 92 pupils.
 By January 1885 there were 150 pupils and 5 teachers.

-In 1885 a plot of land became available in Denmark Road and this was suggested as a suitable spot for the girls’ school.
+In 1885 a plot of land became available in Denmark Road (before 1863 known as Gallows Lane) and this was suggested as a suitable spot for the girls’ school.

 In July, Miss Hickey and staff left.

 In March 1895, 12 ladies were interviewed from a selection of 64, who had applied for the post of Headmistress.

 Miss Barwell was appointed.
 She was Headteacher for 24 years.
 She started the school library.
 She also introduced medals for punctuality and regular attendance.
 She started in August 1895.

 Down Denmark Road, which now consists